Man Utd news: Harry Maguire the perfect signing, Aaron Wan-Bissaka's the real deal & five things we learned from Red Devils' pre-season | Goal.com

 Maguire the perfect signing, Wan-Bissaka's the real deal & five things we learned from Man Utd's pre-season

-Ole Gunnar Solskjaer’s side ended the last Premier League campaign in a shocking run of form which culminated in a 2-0 home defeat to already-relegated Cardiff City, yet they head into next Sunday’s 2019-20 opener against Chelsea with a greater degree of momentum thanks to their summer form.
+Ole Gunnar Solskjaer’s side ended the last Premier League campaign with a shocking run of form which culminated in a 2-0 home defeat to already-relegated Cardiff City, yet they head into next Sunday’s 2019-20 opener against Chelsea with a greater degree of momentum thanks to their summer exploits.

 But what will the Norwegian have really learned from his team’s performances in pre-season?
 Goal looks at five of the key lessons…